Oxitriptan: Side effects

-Potential side effects of 5-HTP include heartburn, stomach pain, nausea, vomiting, diarrhea, drowsiness, sexual problems, vivid dreams or nightmares, and muscle problems.
+Potential side effects of 5-HTP include heartburn, abdominal pain, nausea, vomiting, diarrhea, drowsiness, sexual problems, vivid dreams or nightmares, and muscle problems.
+Serotonin syndrome can occur.

 Because 5-HTP has not been thoroughly studied in a clinical setting, possible side effects and interactions with other drugs are not well known.
-According to the US National Institute of Health TOXNET, 5-HTP has not been associated with serotonin syndrome or any serious adverse events in humans.
+According to the US National Library of Medicine, 5-HTP has not been associated with serotonin syndrome or any serious adverse events in humans.
 Across multiple studies, 5-HTP has also been reported to not cause any noticeable hematological or cardiovascular changes.
 5-HTP had also been associated with eosinophilia, but later studies have not found any causal connection.

 Interactions

 When combined with antidepressants of the MAOI or SSRI class, very high parenteral doses of 5-HTP can cause acute serotonin syndrome in rats.
 It is unclear if such findings have clinical relevance, as most drugs will cause serious adverse events or death in rodents at very high doses.
-In humans 5-HTP has never been clinically associated with serotonin syndrome, although a case report suggests 5-HTP can precipitate mania when added to an MAOI.
+In humans, 5-HTP has never been clinically associated with serotonin syndrome – although a case report suggests 5-HTP can precipitate mania when added to an MAOI.

-When combined with carbidopa (as a treatment for symptoms of Parkinson's disease), 5-HTP causes nausea and vomiting; however this can be alleviated via administration of granisetron.
-As mentioned below under pharmacology, cases of scleroderma-like illness have been reported in patients using carbidopa and 5-HTP.
+When combined with carbidopa (as a treatment for symptoms of Parkinson's disease), 5-HTP causes nausea and vomiting; however, this can be alleviated via administration of granisetron.
+Cases of scleroderma-like illness have been reported in patients using carbidopa and 5-HTP.

 Oral 5-HTP results in an increase in urinary 5-HIAA, a serotonin metabolite, indicating that 5-HTP is peripherally metabolized to serotonin, which is then metabolized.
 This might cause false positive results in tests looking for carcinoid syndrome.
 Due to the conversion of 5-HTP into serotonin by the liver, there could be a risk of heart valve disease from serotonin's effect on the heart, as based on preclinical findings.
 However, 5-HTP has not been associated with cardiac toxicity in humans.

 It has been suggested that 5-HTP may cause eosinophilia-myalgia syndrome (EMS), a serious condition which results in extreme muscle tenderness, myalgia, and blood abnormalities.
 However, there is evidence to show that EMS was likely caused by a contaminant in certain 5-HTP supplements.

-Production

-5-HTP is produced from the amino acid tryptophan through the action of the enzyme tryptophan hydroxylase.
-Tryptophan hydroxylase is one of the biopterin-dependent aromatic amino acid hydroxylases.
-Production of 5-HTP is the rate-limiting step in 5-HT synthesis.
-5-HTP is normally rapidly converted to 5-HT by amino acid decarboxylase.